ItzLoonie/LoonsRecolors/README.md

 > If you cannot find the latest IconPacks.dll and/or Witchcraft.dll files, ask for help in the Discord!

 ## See an icon missing? / Want to update an icon?
 Add it!
-I'm opening accepting new icons to add to the pack.
+I'm openly accepting new icons to add to the pack.
 > [!IMPORTANT]
 > If adding an icon for the original faction (eg Coven Leader in Coven), you must also add the icon to RegularBase in the Common folder.<br>